squiroga8/classifying-county-jail-incarceration-rates/README.md

 ```
 ![Imgur Image](https://i.imgur.com/Yq5Wdbx.png)

-## Roadmap
-* Classification models on top n features to see if model performance improves and if limited features could be used for continuous monitoring and predicting.
+**Interpretation**: When it came to modelling the data withOUT any incarceration-related features, the AdaBoost was still the best performing in terms of having the highest F1 score (75.9%), but the Random Forest model performed better in terms of the F1 scores per class label.
+AdaBoost was not as accurate in classifying counties with decreased/steady rates, erroneously predicting 190 counties to have increased rates when in fact they had decreased/steady rates.

+The Random Forest Classifier also misclassified counties with decreased/steady rates, but not as many as AdaBoost (160), while accurately classifying 82 counties with decreased/steady rates.

+## Roadmap: Considerations for Additional Analysis
+* Incorporate additional county-level data, including election data and political party distributions.
 * Feature engineering to improve model performance and possibly reduce the number of total features.
-* Incorporate additional county-level data, including election data and political party distributions.
+* Classification models on top n features to see if limited features could be used for continuous monitoring and predicting.
 * Regression analysis to predict the actual rates per county.

 ## Authors
-* Serena Quiroga - *Capstone Project for the Flatiron School's Immersive Data Science Program*
+* Serena Quiroga - *Capstone Project for the Flatiron School's Immersive Data Science Program* - June 2020

 ## Acknowledgements
 * Thank you to the Vera Institute of Justice for the multi-stage efforts and enormous success in putting togehter the first-in-kind national database of county and jurisdiction level incarceration trends data.